-If the nutrition label has the term "partially hydrogenated," it means that product contains trans fat.
+If the nutrition label has the term "partially hydrogenated" or "hydrogenated," it means that product contains trans fat.

-Heart-healthy eating isn't all about cutting back, though.
-Healthy fats from plant-based sources, such as avocado, nuts, olives and olive oil, help your heart by lowering the bad type of cholesterol.
+But you don't have to cut all fats out of your diet.
+Healthy fats from plant-based sources — such as avocado, nuts, olives and olive oil — help your heart by lowering the bad type of cholesterol.

-Most people need to add more fruits and vegetables to their diet — with a goal of five to 10 servings a day.
-Eating that many fruits and vegetables can not only help prevent heart disease but also may help improve your blood pressure and cholesterol levels, and improve diabetes.
+Most people need to add more fruits and vegetables to their diets — with a goal of five to 10 servings a day.
+Eating many fruits and vegetables not only can help prevent heart disease, but also may help improve your blood pressure and cholesterol levels, and improve diabetes.

-Eating several servings a week of certain fish, such as salmon and mackerel, may decrease your risk of heart attack.
+Eating two or more servings a week of certain fish, such as salmon and tuna, may decrease your risk of heart disease.

-Being overweight, especially if you carry excess weight around your middle, ups your risk of heart disease.
-Excess weight can lead to conditions that increase your chances of heart disease — high blood pressure, high cholesterol and diabetes.
+Being overweight — especially if you carry excess weight around your middle — increases your risk of heart disease.
+Excess weight can lead to conditions that increase your chances of heart disease — including high blood pressure, high cholesterol and diabetes.

 One way to see if your weight is healthy is to calculate your body mass index (BMI), which considers your height and weight in determining whether you have a healthy or unhealthy percentage of body fat.
-BMI numbers 25 and higher are associated with higher blood fats, higher blood pressure, and an increased risk of heart disease and stroke.
+BMI numbers 25 and higher are generally associated with higher cholesterol, higher blood pressure, and an increased risk of heart disease and stroke.

-- Women are overweight if their waist measurement is greater than 35 inches (88.9 cm).
+- Women are generally overweight if their waist measurement is greater than 35 inches (88.9 cm).

 Even a small weight loss can be beneficial.
-Reducing your weight by just 5 to 10 percent can help decrease your triglycerides and blood sugar (glucose), and reduce your risk of diabetes.
+Reducing your weight by just 3 to 5 percent can help decrease your triglycerides and blood sugar (glucose), and reduce your risk of diabetes.
 Losing even more weight can help lower your blood pressure and blood cholesterol level.

 Sleep deprivation can do more than leave you yawning throughout the day; it can harm your health.
 People who don't get enough sleep have a higher risk of obesity, high blood pressure, heart attack, diabetes and depression.